-Heat, Hunger and War Force Africans Onto a ‘Road on Fire’Or maybe because their cousins in Paris post enviable photos of themselves on Facebook
+Heat, Hunger and War Force Africans Onto a ‘Road on Fire’Or maybe because their cousins in Paris post enviable photos of themselves on Facebook.

 Some go to the cities first, only to find jobs are scarce.
 Some come from countries ruled by dictators, like Gambia, whose longtime ruler recently refused to accept the results of an election he lost.His Excellency Sheikh Professor Alhaji Dr. Yahya Abdul-Aziz Awal Jemus Junkung Jammeh Naasiru Deen Babili Mansa, Commander in Chief of The Armed Forces and Chief Custodian of the Sacred Constitution of the Gambia (and also a Kentucky colonel and a Nebraska admiral), alleged Russian hacking.
 No just kidding:

 Although he initially conceded defeat, on 9 December 2016, he rejected the result citing “unacceptable abnormalities”.
 He subsequently announced he had annulled the result, pending a new vote.
-He then filed a petition with the Supreme Court of the Gambia to contest the result.
+He then filed a petition with the Supreme Court of the Gambia to contest the result.Sounds like if this recount thing doesn’t work out for him, he could get a job with Jill Stein.
+Or, judging from his witch-hunting skills, with the SPLC.
+From the NYT in 2009:

-The president, it seems, had become concerned about witches in this country of mango trees, tropical scrub, dirt roads, innumerable police checkpoints and Atlantic coastline frequented by sun-seeking European tourists mostly unaware of the activities at nearby Mile 2 State Central Prison, where many opponents of the regime are taken.To the accompaniment of drums, and directed by men in red tunics bedecked with mirrors and cowrie shells, dozens, perhaps hundreds, of Gambians were taken from their villages and driven by bus to secret locations.
+To the accompaniment of drums, and directed by men in red tunics bedecked with mirrors and cowrie shells, dozens, perhaps hundreds, of Gambians were taken from their villages and driven by bus to secret locations.
 There they were forced to drink a foul-smelling concoction that made them hallucinate, gave them severe stomach pains, induced some to try digging a hole in a tiled floor, made others try climbing up a wall and in some cases killed them, according to the villagers themselves and Amnesty International.

-Clearly, Europe needs more immigrants from countries crawling with jihadists, like Mali.
+Others come from countries crawling with jihadists, like Mali.Clearly, Europe needs more immigrants from countries crawling with jihadists, like Mali.

 This long article mentions fertility in one paragraph and then immediately pivots back to climate change: